spider2048/NoDelete/README.md

 ## Disclaimer
 I am not responsible for any damage caused to you by using this source code.
-Don't be scared if `explorer.exe` and report the issue in #Issues with your logs.
+Don't be scared if `explorer.exe` crashes but report the issue in #Issues with your logs.